CompNet/Alert/README.md

 =======
 *Abusive Language Detection in Online Conversations by Combining Content- and Graph-Based Features*

-* Copyright 2018-20 Noé Cécillon & Vincent Labatut
+* Copyright 2018-20 Noé Cécillon

 Alert is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 For source availability and license information see `LICENCE`